 14 Then He appointed twelve, that they might be with Him and that He might send them out to preach,

-This is still Jesus’ intention of calling, choosing or appointing His disciples today!
+That is still Jesus’ intention of calling, choosing, or appointing His disciples today!

-The Lord Jesus demanded this from all those who want to be His disciples or apprentices.
+The Lord Jesus demanded this from all who wanted to be His disciples or apprentices.

 27 “All things have been delivered to Me by My Father, and no one knows the Son except the Father.
 Nor does anyone know the Father except the Son, and the one to whom the Son wills to reveal Him.

 28 “Come to Me, all you who labor and are heavy laden, and I will give you rest.